Wall-crossing of universal Brill-Noether classes: Notation and preliminaries

-In Section~\ref{section:nc and blowup} we will define what the category of (resolved) strata induced by normal crossing divisors on a DM stack, and will interpret the category $G_{g,n}$ as the category of strata of the nonsingular DM-stack $\Mmb{g}{n}$ induced by the normal crossing divisor $\Delta = \Delta_{\text{irr}} \cup \bigcup_{i,S} \Delta_{i,S}$.
+In Subsection~\ref{section:nc and blowup} we will define the notion of a category of (resolved) strata induced by normal crossing divisors on a DM stack, and we will interpret the category $G_{g,n}$ as the category of strata of the nonsingular DM-stack $\Mmb{g}{n}$ induced by the normal crossing divisor $\Delta = \Delta_{\text{irr}}+ \sum_{i,S} \Delta_{i,S}$.